 So I don't think the application documents in this case gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
-And where the documents expressly said that Mr W had not been advised, they said in most instances that Options hadn't advised Mr W, rather than that Caledonian hadn't advised Mr W.
+And where the documents expressly said that Mr B had not been advised, they said in most instances that Options hadn't advised Mr B, rather than that Caledonian hadn't advised Mr B.

-Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr W on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-It appears more likely than not that Caledonian proactively suggested to Mr W he transfer his occupational pension and make the FPI investment.
-Mr W had no investment experience and a very low knowledge of investments.
+Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr B on the merits of transferring his pension to the SIPP and investing in the FPI bond.
+It appears more likely than not that Caledonian proactively suggested to Mr B he transfer his occupational pension and make the FPI investment.
+Mr B had no investment experience and no intention of moving his pension before he spoke to Caledonian.
 He said it was after he heard from Caledonian about the advantages of transferring and investing that he decided to do so.
-And he believed he was receiving advice from people who were qualified to provide pension transfer advice.
-Also, Mr W transferred to the same SIPP and made the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had said it was 'putting' its customers 'into'.
-I don't think Mr W would've invested his pension in a SIPP or in FPI of his own volition or without a positive recommendation from Caledonian.
+Also, Mr B transferred to the same SIPP and made the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had said it was 'currently putting' its customers 'into'.
+I don't think Mr B would've invested his pension in a SIPP or in FPI of his own volition or without a positive recommendation from Caledonian.

-So I'm satisfied advice was given to Mr W by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So I'm satisfied advice was given to Mr B by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.